 The Associate of Science degree prepares students to continue their education at the bachelor’s degree level.
 When selecting courses for this degree, students should select courses according to the requirements of their intended transfer destination school and major.
 Undecided students may use the state-approved Transfer Module as a general guide for transferability.

 The following degree requirements are intended to help ensure that students with an Associate of Science degree have completed the first two years of a baccalaureate degree.

 - The satisfactory completion of 60 semester credit hours at the 1000-level or higher.
 No more than 3 credits of the 60 credits can be completed in Physical Education.

 - The achievement of a minimum overall grade point average of 2.00 for all courses attempted at Cuyahoga Community College (with exceptions as provided under College policies for repeating a course, Grade Forgiveness and Fresh Start).

-- The completion of a minimum of 12 credits of advanced coursework (exclusive of physical education and 1800-level special topics and independent study/research courses) of the 60 semester credits.
+- The completion of a minimum of 12 credits of advanced coursework (exclusive 1800-level special topics and independent study/research courses) of the 60 semester credits.
 Advanced coursework is defined as follows: 2000-level courses, MATH-1400 level and above, BIO-1500 level and above, CHEM-1300 level and above, and PHYS-1200 level and above.

 - The completion of no fewer than 20 of the required 60 semester hours at the 1000-level or higher while in attendance at Cuyahoga Community College.

 - Special Topics, Independent Study/Research, and Cooperative Education courses may be applied to the general education and elective graduation requirements unless otherwise noted.